-Applications for campus competition due February 1, 2022 at 11:59pm; competition February 11, 2022 in Bird Library.
+Applications for the campus competition are typically due in early February for the event in Bird Library.
 Open to undergraduate students or recent graduates of ACC universities within one year of graduation from their undergraduate program.
-This competition pits top inventors of the ACC network against each other in a "Battle of the Brains" at a live PBS-televised event at NC State University in Raleigh.
+This competition pits top inventors of the ACC network against each other in a "Battle of the Brains" at a live PBS-televised event at and ACC campus.
 The top SU team goes on to the ACC finals to compete head to head against other campus champions for $30,000 in prize packages.
-Apply here.
+Follow our newsletter for details.

 Applications typically due in mid March for the competition which is typically in late March.
 Open to undergraduate and graduate students for all colleges and universities in the Central New York Region.
 This is the regional qualifier for the New York Business Plan Competition (NYBPC) on May 2021 in Albany, with categories announced by event organizers.
 Last year’s categories were: Agtech and Food; Energy and Environment; Military and First Responders; Medtech and Well-being; Technology and Entertainment; Consumer Products and Services.
-Applications open in spring 20222 on the NYBPC website.
+Applications open each spring on the NYBPC website.
 Follow our newsletter for details.

 Raymond von Dran iPrize

 Applications are typically due in mid March for the competition which is typically in late March in Bird Library.
 Open to all Syracuse University and SUNY ESF graduate and undergraduate students working on venture ideas for products, services, technologies and social impact ventures.
 Students entering the $40,000 RvD iPrize are automatically entered into the Compete CNY regional qualifier for the New York Business Plan Competition.
-Apply here.
+Follow our newsletter for details.

 Hunter Brooks Watson Spirit of Entrepreneurship Award